-For fiscal 2020, the Committee approved Net Revenue and Adjusted EBITDA as the performance metrics for both corporate and business unit level named executive officers, with 50% tied to each performance metric.
 Upon completion of the fiscal year, the Committee determines achievement levels versus the pre-approved financial targets, calculated separately for each performance metric.
 The Committee also performs a comprehensive review of the overall financial performance at the corporate and business unit levels.
 For performance achievement between the threshold, target and maximum performance levels, calculated separately for each performance metric, earned amounts are interpolated on a straight-line basis between points.
 Performance achievement below the threshold level for a performance metric generally will result in a lower bonus amount for that performance metric, to the extent discretion is exercised, or no bonus at all.
 The Committee retains flexibility to make adjustments as needed to incorporate the results of its comprehensive financial review.

-The following target bonuses (as a percentage of base salary) were approved for fiscal year 2020.
+Target award opportunities: The following target bonuses (as a percentage of base salary) were approved for fiscal year 2021.
+No changes were made to the target bonus percentages approved for these individuals for fiscal year 2020.

-Name 2020 Target Bonus (2) (% of Salary) Corporate Level or Business Unit Level
+Name Fiscal Year 2021 Target 2 (% of Salary)

-Robert V. Vitale (1)
+Robert V. Vitale 1 N/A

-Darcy Horn Davenport 125% Corporate
+Darcy Horn Davenport 125%

-Paul A. Rode 60% Corporate
+Paul A. Rode 62%

-Douglas J. Cornille 50% Business Unit
+Douglas J. Cornille 52%

+Craig L. Rosenthal 52%

+Robin Singh 52%

-- (1) Mr. Vitale is the President and Chief Executive Officer of Post and is compensated by Post for his services as an employee of Post.
-Mr. Vitale's fiscal 2020, fiscal 2019 and fiscal 2018 compensation and the benefit plans in which he participates fully disclosed in Post's filings with the SEC. - (2) For each performance metric, participants may earn from 50% to 150% of the target bonus attributable to that performance metric based on performance achievement between the threshold and maximum levels.
+(1) Mr. Vitale is the President and Chief Executive Officer of Post and is compensated by Post for his services as an employee of Post.
+Mr. Vitale's fiscal year 2021, 2020 and 2019 compensation and the benefit plans in which he participates are fully disclosed in Post's filings with the SEC.

+(2) For each performance metric, participants may earn from 50% to 150% of the target bonus attributable to that performance metric based on performance achievement between the threshold and maximum levels.
 Payout opportunities for performance between the threshold, target and maximum levels, calculated separately for each performance metric, are interpolated on a straight-line basis.
-For business unit level named executive officers, payout opportunities above a performance metric target level are subject to the business unit achieving the performance metric target level performance metric target level performance metric target.
+For business unit level named executive officers, payout opportunities above a performance metric target level are subject to the business unit achieving the performance metric target level and are calculated based on the performance overachievement, if any, by the Company of the corporate level performance metric target.
 Performance achievement below the threshold level for a performance metric generally will result in a lower bonus amount for that performance metric, to the extent discretion is exercised, or no bonus at all.

-Below are the approved levels, and actual achievement, of corporate and business unit Net Revenue and Adjusted EBITDA for fiscal year 2020:
+Target and Actual Fiscal Year 2021 performance: Below are the approved levels, and actual achievement, of corporate and business unit Net Revenue and Adjusted EBITDA for fiscal year 2021: